nice-game-hints/zelda-links-awakening/03-mysterious-forest/051-raccoon.md

 ---
-title: How to get pas the Raccoon?
+title: How to get pass the Raccoon?
 ---

 The Raccoon will teleport you to another place.